 As I returned home from the airport very late, my sweet friend Jill (my "tough" Harley riding friend, remember her from Easter post dressed as rabbit bearing chocolate filled basket very early at my door)set an amazing example of kindness to me.
 She knew I would get home late, sad and without any food in my fridge for lunch the next day.
 This kind gal sent me a text directing me to look on the chair by my door the next morning.
 On the chair I found this really yummy lunch packed with pure love!
 It had homemade stew, luscious bread, caramel chocolate almonds, apples and a diet coke.
 The sweetest thing: a really funny card(it referred to shoe shopping) with the nicest note from her in it!
 You that know me can imagine that this sent me to work crying like a baby because my extreme gratitude from kindness such as this was overwhelming.
 Jill did more than feed me lunch this day.
 She warmed my soul, touched my heart and gave me something to emulate as an example of kindness.

+My lunch packed with love!
+How cool is it to carry your lunch in a Harley Davidson bag?
 So as I enter 2013, I will try to infuse more kindness into life.
 A few thoughts that help me are here: An inspired talk by an incredibly kind and noble man, click here to read entire message: "Happiness, your heritage"

 As we lift others, we rise a little higher ourselves.
 President Spencer W. Kimball taught, “The more we serve our fellowmen in appropriate ways, the more substance there is to our souls.”
 9